Jevišovice

 Jevišovice (Jaispitz) is a town in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 1,200 inhabitants.
+The town is located on the Jevišovka River.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Geography

 Jevišovice is located about 14 km north of Znojmo and 48 km southwest of Brno.
 It lies in the Jevišovice Uplands.
 The highest point is at 403 m above sea level.
 The town is situated on the right bank of the Jevišovka River.
 The Jevišovice Reservoir is built here on the river.

 History

 The first written mention of Jevišovice is from 1289.
 Until 1945, it was a town.
 In 2007, Jevišovice was restored the title of a town.

 Transport

 There are no railways or major roads running through the municipal territory.

 Culture

 Every year in August, the Jevišovice Historical Festival takes place in Jevišovice.
 The festival includes historical pageant, historical theatre performance, and other activities.
 The festival is dedicated to the Moravian nobleman Hynek I Suchý Čert of Kunštát and Jevišovice.